Review of a high school geometry course with

 - Sketchpad is sold at Amazon and at the Key Curriculum Press website.

-- The book is sold at many online bookstores including Amazon, and at the publisher's site.
+- The book is sold at many online bookstores including Amazon, and at the publisher's site for about $40.

 The sample pages are images scanned from the book, reproduced here by permission from the publisher.